-The preceding Housing Profile section presents population, economic, social, housing and financial characteristics that strongly influence the ability of individuals and families to secure housing in Fircrest that is affordable and meets their needs.
+The preceding Housing Profile section presents population, economic, social, housing, and financial characteristics that strongly influence the ability of individuals and families to secure housing in Fircrest that is affordable and meets their needs.
 This Housing Needs section provides an assessment of "housing affordability" in Fircrest -- based in part on the profile information.

 When speaking of housing affordability, the standard used by lending institutions, the real estate industry and government is that no more than 30 percent of a household's gross monthly income goes toward housing expenses, regardless of income level.
-For ownership housing, this percentage typically includes taxes, insurance and other related housing expenses.
+For ownership housing, this percentage typically includes taxes, insurance, and other related housing expenses.
 For rental housing, a utility allowance is included in the 30 percent figure.
-A household in which housing costs exceed 30 percent of gross monthly income is considered to be "cost burdened"; if costs exceed 50 percent of gross monthly income, the household is severely cost burdened.
+A household in which housing costs exceed 30 percent of gross monthly income, the household is severely cost burdened.